junxit/us-congress-bills-110/metadata.md

 - 2007-10-02 — Mr. Payne moved to suspend the rules and pass the bill, as amended.
 - 2007-10-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 12 (Roll no. 930). (text: CR H11096)
 - 2007-10-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 12 (Roll no. 930).(text: CR H11096)
+- 2007-10-03 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-10-04 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 403.